 What is the importance of the BSE Sensex in the Indian stock market?

 Sensex is the oldest index in the Indian stock market.
 When people look at historic returns, they first look at the returns of Sensex from 1980.
 The Sensex Index has given tremendous returns since 1980.
 In 1980, Sensex was close to 150 and in 2020 Sensex is near 40000.
 This gives an indication of how in the long run investors can make a lot of money from the stock market if they just stick to the investments in the long run!

 Is Sensex a listed company?

 Many people get confused between Sensex and BSE.
-Sensex is an Index which is part of BSE.
-BSE is a listed company in NSE which manages Sensex index.
+Sensex is an Index that is part of BSE.
+BSE is a listed company in NSE which manages the Sensex index.

 What is the difference between Sensex and Nifty?